We selected 10 awesome destinations for sailing adventures around the world: from Galapagos to Greece, from US to French Polynesia.

 8. Catalina Island, California

 Located 22 miles southwest of Los Angeles, is a boating paradise.
 The clear waters off the island are filled with an abundance of marine life.
 You’ll discover a big boating scene at Two Harbors, a small village home to lots of coves that provide moorings and anchorages.
+Even if you’re not into boating, it’s worth a trip just to see the beautiful catalina island hotels.
+You won’t be disappointed!

 9. French Polynesia